jardieljr/derivatives/assignment_2/README.md

 On our app, we can change the inputs, running Monte Carlo in parallel of the VBA process, which would enable to compare the pricing for two different configurations at the same time.
 By trials and errors using multiple inputs on our app, we find that this Monte Carlo method is the most reliable one.
 This observation is consistent with the fact that Monte Carlo simulations using continuous stochastic aprroach is most commonly used in the industry to perform option pricing.

 A button on the excel sheet allowing to execute the app would have been more handy to the user.
-Indeed, for now he has to execute the file located in the folder for now.
+Indeed, for now he has to execute the file located in the folder.
 So, he must run it "by hand" in parallel to the excel sheet instead of being totally incorporated to the file.
 This can be seen as a limitation of our pricing model.

 However, some observations made the Binomial Model relevant and interesting in some configurations.

 ## Binomial Model

 As a matter of fact, we noticed that for the Airbus option pricing, the binomial model proved to be more accurate than with our Monte Carlo VBA Simulations (with 200 simulations) considering various maturities.
 Furthermore, we can notice an enhanced accuracy of this model for option maturity times close to 1 year, which was the case with our Airbus option pricing.
-This could be explained by the binomial tree decomposition in 12 periods in adequation with the maturity time, which allowed to increase our digits decomposition and expand our scalability whereas the linear model of the B&S strategy only enabled a capped accuracy.
+This could be explained by the binomial tree decomposition in 12 periods in adequation with the maturity time, which allowed to increase our digits decomposition and expand our scalability.

 Both the binomial model and the Black-Scholes formula are based on the risk-neutral free policy, the Black-Scholes formula is a limiting case of the binomial formula for the price of a European option.
 In other words, if the binomial model can divide the time into infinite periods, they are the same.
 But the derivation of the Black-Scholes formula makes a assumption of continuous and continuously compounded returns on the stock are normally distributed.
 For the binomial, it’s discrete which allows us to exercise the option at any point of the periods.
 So binomial model can work effectively with a complex option such as paying discrete dividends, American options which may exercise the option before the expiration.
 The Black-Scholes formula is more suitable for the European option which doesn’t allow to exercise in advance.